10 Day Colorado Road Trip Itinerary (Planned by a Local)

 Day 5 – Colorado National Monument

 Start your morning early with a sugar rush at Sweet Coloradough.
 This Glenwood Springs bakery was voted to have the best doughnuts in Colorado by Travel + Leisure!
 Afterward, pack a picnic lunch and climb back into the car.
-The next stop on our Colorado road trip itinerary is Colorado National Monument in Grand Junction!
+The next stop on our Colorado road trip itinerary is Colorado National Monument, one of the best things to do in Grand Junction!

 Commute 1.5-hours to reach the visitor’s center, then begin your journey along Rim Rock Drive.
 Known to be one of the “crookedest roads in the world,” this scenic drive switchbacks through the canyon landscape.
 Along the way, enjoy short hiking trails leading to sites like the Coke Ovens and Devil’s Kitchen.